Last Will & Testament Attorney

 In New York, it is the Surrogate’s Court that’s responsible for all probate and estate proceedings.
 Wills must be probated in the Surrogate’s Court, as well as the estates of people who die without a will.

-If a person dies without a will (intestate), the probate process entails distributing the decedent’s assets according to New York intestacy law (statute).
+If a person dies without a will (intestate), the probate process entails distributing the decedent’s assets according to New York intestacy law.

-In addition, the probate judge will appoint an executor when there is a Will, or an administrator when there isn’t a Will, to oversee the estate of the deceased.
+In addition, the probate judge will appoint an executor when there is a Will, or an administrator when there isn’t a Will, to oversee the estate administration process.
 This person will address all legal claims against the estate and pay off any liabilities of the estate.
 The court will approve the will and the settling of the estate, and finally order the estate closed after everything has been completed.

 Here are some common ways that are used to avoid the time-consuming, and often costly, probate process: